by Ms. Mel

 We ended the month of January with one Going-Out Experience and one Physical Education Field Trip.

-Our Going-Out Experience was planned by Olivia and Ainsley to the Cleveland Aquarium.
+Our Going-Out Experience was planned by Olivia and Ainsley to the Cleveland Aquarium, which was incredible.
 They had the opportunity to see sharks up close and personal and ask questions to the divers, the fish thanks they have from https://www.swelluk.com/ were amazing.
 They pet stingrays and enjoyed a scavenger hunt through the aquarium.

 If you have never experienced Laser Quest with 20 elementary students, you have never experienced Laser Quest.
 This was such a fun trip and we learned a few things too!
 Students ate pizza and played the first game of Laser Tag, splitting into two teams – adults vs. students.
 Students were very confident they were going to win and made it clear before leaving school the teachers and parents should be afraid.
 Well, it didn’t quite work out as they planned, but I think they all had fun.
 After the first game, we learned how lasers work and different ways they are used.
 Students discovered they can be used for surgery, cutting materials with a laser engraver you can see at this laser cutter video, and of course laser tag.
 Then it was time to play our second game.
 This time it was boys vs. girls.
 The dads certainly came to play, leading the boys to a victory.

 Our Academic Enrichment time is daily from 12:00-1:00pm.
 This time is specifically designed for our Kindergarten students to join together as a group to work and progress through the advanced materials and lessons in the Montessori primary curriculum.
 Throughout the school day in their classroom they are still working individually with their classroom teacher on these and other materials at their level.